Sabastain-Wakoyi/Sabastain-Wakoyi/README.md

 - I have done research on Fraud detection using ML/AI, Financial Sentiment Analysis, LLMs and Deep Learning
 - 👯 I’m looking to collaborate on research
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love listening to gospel music
+- ⚡ I love listening to gospel music